Sign up to our newsletter

 Apply for a Building Assessment Certificate (BAC) when invited to by BSR |

-Provide information | Display the most recent BAC in a prominent position |
+Provide information to people living in residential units about preventing and reducing building safety risks. | Display the most recent BAC in a prominent position |

 Prepare safety case report | |